 A good strategy to figure out what product is healthier than another is to read the ingredients and not the calories.
 Food companies have to print all the ingredients in a food product.
 If you can’t pronounce the ingredients there is a pretty good chance it is not natural (or healthy).
 Also checking the amount of sugar that is in a food product is another really good way of deciding if it is healthy or not.
 Food products that contain more than 4 grams of sugar per serving are not very healthy; a yogurt cup can contain up to 8 grams of sugar.
 That equals to two teaspoons of sugar in one small little cup!
 You may as well go for the chocolate pudding.

-There has been a lot of talk going on about how processed foods are unhealthy and making us fat.
+There has been a lot of talk going on about how processed foods are unhealthy and causing metabolic issues to rise.
 The food companies usually respond to this as it is the responsibility of the consumer to make better choices.
 However, they purposely try to misguide us in believing they are providing healthy products, so as consumers we need to remember that their vested interests are not in our health as a society but the pocket-lining of their stakeholders.
 You are better off reading the food labels than taking the “healthy” words splattered across the packaging at face-value.